kwiberg/chubs/README.md

 computer; humans are hopelessly bad at coming up with a random sequence of words.

-Invoke it from the command line, like so:
+Invoke it from the command line using the built in help for details:

+    $ python3 chubs.py -h

+Basic usage:

     $ python3 chubs.py 64 some-long-text-file.txt
     5640 unique words in 1 files (12.5 bits per word)